Ira Mallory Remsen: Legacy

-Remsen's musical fantasy play Inchling was published after Remsen's death, by C. C. Birchard Co., of Boston in 1931, with lyrics by Irene Alexannder and a musical score by Thomas Vincent Cator.
-It has been produced by schools and children's theater groups throughout the county.
-Byington Ford directed Inchling at the Douglas School (now Stevenson School) in Pebble Beach, California in June 1934.
-In September 1936, Inchling was presented again under the direction of Ford from September 3 and 4 at the Forest Theater by the Carmel Community Players.
+On July 8, 1929, Earl Raymond Woodward made a purchase from Remsen's estate for $6,000.

 In November 1950, the Harrison Memorial Library held an exhibit honoring Remsen with a display of his published works including Mr. Bunt, Inchling, and The Tinsel Angel programs of performances given at the Forest Theater, and the three-sided stage set for the production of Mr. Bunt.
 Several items on display were contributed by the director Blanche Tolmie.